-Excerpt from chapter 16 of our chairman Dr. Stephen D. Mumford’s book, The Life and Death of NSSM 200: How the Destruction of Political Will Doomed a U.S. Population Policy (1996).
-The book is available at Kindle here, and is available to read for free here.
+Excerpt from Chapter 16 of our Chairman Dr. Stephen D. Mumford’s book, The Life and Death of NSSM 200: How the Destruction of Political Will Doomed a U.S. Population Policy (1996).
+The book is available at Kindle here and to read for free here.

 Perhaps the single most important myth used by the Vatican to undermine concern about world population growth has been the demographic transition theory.
 The Vatican has promoted this myth through numerous institutions and individuals for decades.
 By 1975 it had largely fallen into disfavor because it was rather obvious that it was not working.
 However, it continues to be promoted, mostly by politicians, journalists, and foundation and population organization staffers, many of whom are Catholic.
 The theory is simple: the increase in well-being derived from economic development leads to a decrease in fertility.